What are CRE?

 Before 2000, CRE were fairly uncommon in the U.S. They have become much more common since then.
 CRE are now a major cause of infections in healthcare settings.

 Healthy people usually do not get these infections.
 Patients in hospitals have the highest risk of a CRE infection.
 Those who are very ill are especially at risk.
 People of all ages can become infected with CRE.
-The elderly and the very young are mainly at risk of dying from CRE infections.
+Elderly adults and very young children are are at the highest risk of dying from CRE infections.

 What causes CRE?